-Please note that the fees listed below are a guide and the best way to get an accurate quote for your transaction is to contact a member of our experienced conveyancing team.
+Please note that the fees listed below are a guide and the best way to get an accurate quote for your transaction is to contact a member of our experienced conveyancing solicitors.

 Land registry – £3 per document

 In respect of Leasehold properties you may be required to provide information from your Freeholder and/or Management Company to the buyer.
 The Landlord and Management Company are likely to charge a fee for this information.
 There is no standard fee and we will only be able to advise you of this during the transaction.
 The fees are often in the region of £300.00-£500.00.